Iterability for (transfinite) stacks: Iterability for stacks via normal realization

 \begin{cor} Let $\Omega$ be regular uncountable.
 Let $M$ be $\om$-sound, $(\om,\Omega+1)$-iterable, with $\rho_\om^M=\om$.
 Then $M$ is $(\om,\Omega,\Omega+1)^*$-iterable. \end{cor} \begin{proof} The unique $(\om,\Omega+1)$-strategy for $M$ has DJ. \end{proof}

 We will also prove a variant of Theorem \ref{thm:stacks_iterability}, which applies to length $\om$ (not just length ${<\om}$) stacks of \emph{finite} normal trees, assuming only normal iterability, without any condensation assumption.
-In order to state this we need the following definition.
-Recall that \emph{\tu{(}putative\tu{)} $m$-maximal stack} was defined in \S\ref{subsec:terminology}, and $\Gg^M_\fin(m,\Omega+1)$ in Definition \ref{dfn:G_fin}.
+It is used in \cite{fsfni} in the proof of solidity, etc, from normal iterability.
+In order to state the result we need the following definition.
+Recall that \emph{\tu{(}putative\tu{)} $m$-maximal stack} was defined in \S\ref{subsec:terminology}, and $\Gg_\fin(M,m,\Omega+1)$ in Definition \ref{dfn:G_fin}.
 We extend this naturally as follows:

-\begin{dfn} For $\udash m$-sound $M$, we define $\Gg^M_{\fin}(\udash m,\Omega+1)$, and for wcpms $M$, define $\Gg^M_\fin(\Omega+1)$, analogously to $\Gg^M_\fin(m,\Omega+1)$. \end{dfn}
+\begin{dfn} For $\udash m$-sound $M$, we define $\Gg_{\fin}(M,\udash m,\Omega+1)$, and for wcpms $M$, define $\Gg_\fin(M,\Omega+1)$, analogously to $\Gg_\fin(M,m,\Omega+1)$. \end{dfn}

-If player $\Two$ has a winning strategy for $\Gg^M_{\fin}(m,\Omega+1)$ where $\Omega\geq\om$, then clearly every putative $m$-maximal stack $\Ttvec$ as in Definition \ref{dfn:G_fin} (of finite length, consisting of finite length trees) is a true stack (has wellfounded models).
+If player $\Two$ has a winning strategy for $\Gg_{\fin}(M,m,\Omega+1)$ where $\Omega\geq\om$, then clearly every putative $m$-maximal stack $\Ttvec$ as in Definition \ref{dfn:G_fin} (of finite length, consisting of finite length trees) is a true stack (has wellfounded models).
 By a proof very similar (but simpler) to that for Theorem \ref{thm:stacks_iterability}, we also prove the following.
 It needs no strategy condensation hypothesis because the relevant trees have finite length.

 \begin{tm} Let $\Omega>\om$ be regular.
 Let $\Sigma$ be a regularly $(\Omega+1)$-total pre-inflationary\footnote{Recall that \emph{pre-inflationary} does not involve any actual condensation assumption!} strategy for $M$ and $m=m^\Sigma$, where if $M$ is a wcpm then $M$ is slightly coherent.
-Then player $\Two$ has a winning strategy for $\Gg^M_{\fin}(m,\Omega+1)$, $\Gg^M_{\fin}(\udash m,\Omega+1)$, or $\Gg^M_\fin(\Omega+1)$ accordingly.
+Then player $\Two$ has a winning strategy for $\Gg_{\fin}(M,m,\Omega+1)$, $\Gg_{\fin}(M,\udash m,\Omega+1)$, or $\Gg_\fin(M,\Omega+1)$ accordingly.
 Moreover, let $\Ttvec=\left<\Tt_i\right>_{i<\om}$ be an $m$-maximal, $\udash m$-maximal, or normal, stack on $M$ respectively.
 Then for all sufficiently large $i<\om$, $b^{\Tt_i}$ does not drop in model or degree, and $M^\Ttvec_\infty$ is wellfounded. \end{tm}

 \begin{rem} In considering the proofs to come, the reader should make one observation.
 The definition of $\Xx=\Ww_\Sigma(\Ttvec)$ will depend on $\Ttvec$ and the restriction of $\Sigma$ to the segments of $\Xx$.
 We are presently assuming that $\Sigma$ is total, but if $\Sigma$ were instead a partial strategy (with inflation condensation), then everything would work as long as the segments of $\Xx$ remain in the domain of $\Sigma$.
 We will use this observation later to deduce \ref{thm:stacks_iterability_partial}, which is a variant of \ref{thm:stacks_iterability} for partial strategies.
 Its statement depends on the definition of $\Ww_\Sigma(\Ttvec)$, which is spelled out in the proof, and the statements are somewhat inconvenient, so we postpone them for later (the reader who wants to know what we intend to prove in this regard in advance should consult \ref{thm:stacks_iterability_partial}). \end{rem}